Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 const focalY = projectionMat[5] * viewport.height * 0.5;
 ```

-The perspective matrix calculation only takes [half of the provided field of view](https://github.com/greggman/wgpu-matrix/blob/92195f1d5c3f1ac5e58d238b61730ea7b9a92c45/src/mat4-impl.ts#L761), hence multiplication by 0.5.
+The perspective matrix calculation only takes [half of the provided field of view](https://github.com/greggman/wgpu-matrix/blob/92195f1d5c3f1ac5e58d238b61730ea7b9a92c45/src/mat4-impl.ts#L761).
+Hence multiplication by 0.5.
 Depending on our coordinate system, you might have to transpose this matrix.

 With this, we can calculate $\Sigma'$: